appsparkler/study/web/seo/david_booth_class.md

     - `<h1>` header
 ![alt text](image.png)

-## Content
+## Content Optimization (Human Aspects)
 - **Quality Content** - content needs to be clear and of good quality - both people and search engines look for this.
 Just like, we would bin a page that doesn't give us information we need, search engines don't index pages that are not of good quality.
-- **Clean Site Structure** - always have a clean and clear site structure which will help SEs easily understand it.
+- **Clean Site Structure and elements** - always have a clean and clear site structure which will help SEs easily understand it.
     - URL should contain usable information about the page itself - for ex. https://letsrecite.app/the-essence-of-the-bhagavad-gita/chapter-02-verse-47
     - use `-` instead of spaces or underscores
     - Page title needs to be clear - for ex. `<title>Chapter 2, Verse 47 - Lets Recite App<title>`